GPT-2 – Language Models are Unsupervised Multitask Learners

 Hello, I'm a language model, and I'm going to help you with your problem.

-We have already succeeded in generating text with GPT-2
+We have already managed to generate text with GPT-2

 We have used model.generate to generate the output tokens all at once, but let's see how to generate them one by one.
-To do this, instead of using model.generate we are going to use model, which actually calls the model.forward method.
+For this, instead of using model.generate, we will use model, which actually calls the model.forward method.

 outputs = model(**input_tokens)